 Nebraska Poet Laureate/State Poets: A Brief History

-Currently, forty-three U.S. States have an official State Poet Laureate position.
+Currently, forty-seven U.S. States and the District of Columbia have poets laureate.
 In 1919, the California State Legislature became the first state to approve an earlier proclamation in 1915 naming Ina Coolbrith to be the California Poet Laureate.
 Alaska has an official “State Writer Laureate” and Idaho has a similar “Writer-In-Residence” position.
-Five states have no official position for a writer.

 In 1921, the Nebraska State Legislature created an official position for a poet by naming John G. Neihardt (1881-1973) to the honorary position of Nebraska Poet Laureate.
 In 1927, the highly regarded writings of Neihardt led to him being voted by the Legislature as the “Nebraska Poet Laureate in Perpetuity.”